 I have a friend who didn't know that his downstairs toilet was the lowest toilet in his neighborhood... until the day the subdivision sewer system backed up.

-His toilet just kept pouring, and pouring, and dumping sewage into his house.
+His toilet just kept pouring, and pouring, and dumping awful sewage out into his house.
 There was nothing he could do to stop it...
 That's when life really stinks!